Embeddings of non-simply-connected 4-manifolds in 7-space. II. On the smooth classification: Proof of Lemma .b

 Hence

 \end{proof}

-\begin{proof}[Proof of Lemma \ref{l:diff}.b] In this proof a statement or a construction involving $k$ holds or is made for each $k=0,1$.
-Given $y_k\in \ker(2\rho_d\overline l)$ construct manifold $W_k$ as $W$ of \cite[Proof of Lemma 4.8]{CSI} by parametric surgery in $C_f\times[k-1,k]$.
-We add subscript $k$ to $W_-,W'_-,t,\Delta,Z,\widehat V,z$ constructed in \cite[Proof of Lemma 4.8]{CSI}.
-(So unlike in other parts of this paper, subscript 0 of a manifold does not mean deletion of a codimension 0 ball from the manifold.)
+\begin{proof}[Proof of Lemma \ref{l:diff}.b] In this proof a statement or a construction involving $k$ holds or is made for $k=0,1$.
+Given $y_k\in K_{u,l}$ construct the manifold $W_k$ as $W$ of \cite[Proof of Lemma 4.8]{CS16} by parametric surgery in $C_f\times[k-1,k]$.
+We add the subscript $k$ to $W_-,W'_-,t,\Delta,Z,\widehat V,z$ constructed in \cite[Proof of Lemma 4.8]{CS16}.
+(So unlike in other parts of this paper, a subscript 0 for a manifold does not mean deletion of a codimension 0 ball from the manifold.)
 Define

-This $W$ should not be confused with what were previously denoted $W$ but now is denoted $W_0$ and $W_1$.
-Same remark should be done for $W_-$ and for $Z,V,\widehat V,z$ constructed below.
+The manifold $W$ just defined should not be confused with the manifolds which were previously denoted $W$ but are now denoted $W_0$ and $W_1$.
+The same remark holds for $W_-$ and for $Z,V,\widehat V,z$ constructed below.